VFO - 2011

 works and what's folly.

 Countless web pages discuss VFO design and I encourage you to search for and read them.
 Wes' EMRFD oscillator and temperature compensation notes = essential reading.
+Only your first 25 VFOs will prove difficult — it gets easier after that.

-1. Frequency Stability
+1. Frequency Stability Notes

 Building an oscillator that stays on frequency purports our greatest challenge and goal in L-C VFO design.
 Since drifting VFOs pose a source of frustration, I cover some topics that may help your VFO stay on frequency — do they help?